dxw/contracts/agreements/employment.md

 8. ### Notice period
     1. In cases of gross misconduct, you may be dismissed without notice.
 The following is an indicative, non-exhaustive list of things that might constitute gross misconduct:
         1. insubordination;
-        2. committing a tort or being convicted for a criminal offence that impacts on your employment;
+        2. committing an unlawful act or being convicted for a criminal offence that impacts on your employment;
         3. fighting or assaulting another person or causing another person to fear violence;
         3. deliberately damaging property;
         4. dishonesty, theft or fraud;